byterubpay/byterub-site/_posts/2016-04-24-overview-and-logs-for-the-dev-meeting-held-on-2016-04-24.md

 **\<othe>** and then they need support for the spendkey stuff to proof a payment, thats it
 **\<byterubmooo>** Multisig happens as a byproduct of ringct withou much extra work though AIUI.
 **\<fluffypony>** yeah
-**\<xmrpromotions>** ok thank you. maybe I read about dev priorities and misinterpreted a comment about ringct coming before multi sig
+**\<btrpromotions>** ok thank you. maybe I read about dev priorities and misinterpreted a comment about ringct coming before multi sig
 **\<bigreddmachine>** Can I get someone's opinion on something?
-The "incoming\_transfers" simplewallet method with "all" as the type returns a list of all transfers with in XMR coming into the wallet, including change from outgoing txs.
+The "incoming\_transfers" simplewallet method with "all" as the type returns a list of all transfers with in BTR coming into the wallet, including change from outgoing txs.
 For the wallet i've been working on, I have introduced a way to track outgoing transactions locally and store them using IndexedDB, since there’s not a good way to do that over rpc.
 I’d like
 **\<bigreddmachine>**  to present users with a "pseudo-ledger" so-to-speak that showed incoming txs and outgoing txs, and should add up to the balance for a wallet.
 Would it be correct/good/valid for me to check the returns from "incoming\_transfers" to see if any tx\_ids match those from the outgoing transfers database, and if they do match, don't display them?
 That would result in the displayed "incoming transfers" to only be
 **\<bigreddmachine>** transfers from another source.
 **\<byterubmooo>** incoming\_transfers shows the raw outputs.
 So you need to subtract those coming back from the ones leaving with the same txid.